 Chase Bays Brake Booster Eliminator

-• Full replacement kit of the OEM brake booster and master cylinder.
+• Full kit replaces the OEM brake booster and master cylinder.

+How will this effect the way my brakes feel?
 Why do you use a 7/8" master cylinder instead of a 1+ inch?
-Wouldn't this be the perfect time to upgrade?

 Bigger master cylinder = Harder pedal feel/more difficult to push and shorter travel.

 Smaller master cylinder = More soft pedal feel/easier to push and longer travel.

 How does the number of master cylinder outlets factor with braking power?

 Brake pressure output is determined by the master cylinder bore size.
 Vehicles with up to 4 outputs on the master cylinder have a pressure output that is controlled internally.
 The increased number of outputs does not translate to more braking power.

 Will this product be able to stop my car when I'm going 140mph or heading into a turn at 120mph?

 Absolutely, we have many cars running this setup stopping under even more extreme conditions.
 Functionally the car should experience the same braking times and distances.
 If setup with our Brake Line Relocation Install Kits and/or as we explained in question 1, they should perform exactly the same.
 Not only have we tested the kit ourselves for over 5 years, but we have also sold them to over 1000 customers who have continued to leave outstanding reviews.